Overview – Toro-Semliki WR

 • Seven primate species including chimpanzee

-• Night drives and boat trips on Lake Albert are available
+• Night drives in the reserve and boat trips on Lake Albert are available

 • Animal densities are low